IQ and Educational Assessments

 - Needs an assessment to qualify for early entry to school

-At Attuned Psychology, Rebecca Rossi conducts comprehensive and tailored educational assessments in order to gather a profile of a child’s abilities, strengths, weaknesses and underlying learning processes using the latest standardised assessment tools mostly in digital format to ensure that children and adolescents
+At Attuned Psychology, our psychologists conduct comprehensive and tailored educational assessments in order to gather a profile of a child’s abilities, strengths, weaknesses and underlying learning processes using the latest standardised assessment tools mostly in digital format to ensure that children and adolescents

 What should we expect will happen in this assessment?